-NOTE 1: The UE can only modify packet filters that the UE has introduced and associated resources.
+NOTE 1: The UE can only modify or delete the packet filters that the UE has introduced and associated resources.
 The packet filter identifiers contained in the FlowInformation data structure are only used for packet filters created by the UE.